Using Contracted Solution Graphs for Solving Reconfiguration Problems: Introduction

 \section{Introduction}

-Given a search problem we may want to find out whether one solution for a particular instance is ``close'' to another solution of that instance in order to get more insight into the solution space of the problem.
-Studying the solution space from this perspective could, for instance, be potentially interesting for improving the performance of corresponding heuristics~\cite{GKMP06}.
+Solving a given instance of an {\sf NP}-hard search problem means that we need to explore an exponentially large solution space.
+In order to get more insight into the solution space, it is a natural question to check how ``close''' one solution for a particular instance is to another solution of that instance.
+Doing so could, for instance, be potentially interesting for improving the performance of corresponding heuristics~\cite{GKMP09}.
 Searching the solution space by making small ``feasible'' moves also turned out to be useful when analyzing randomized algorithms for sampling and counting $k$-colorings of a graph or when analyzing cases of Glauber dynamics in statistical physics (see Section~5 of the survey of van den Heuvel~\cite{He13}).
-We also note that solution spaces in practical problems, such as stacking problems arising in storage planning~\cite{KLMSS07}, have been explored in a similar matter.
+Solution spaces in practical problems, such as stacking problems arising in storage planning~\cite{KLMSS07}, have been explored in a similar matter.

-In most general terms, the above situation can be modeled with solution graphs.
-We formalize this as follows: A {\em solution graph concept} $\SSS$ is obtained by defining a set of {\em instances}, {\em solutions} for these instances, and a (symmetric) {\em adjacency relation} between pairs of solutions.
-For every instance $G$ of the problem, this gives a {\em solution graph} $\SSS(G)$, also called a {\em reconfiguration graph}, which has as node set all solutions of $G$, with edges as defined by the given adjacency relation.
-(If $G$ has no solutions then $\SSS(G)$ is the empty graph.)
-The adjacency relation usually represents a smallest possible change (or {\em reconfiguration move}) between two solutions of the same instance.
-For example, the well-known {\em $k$-Color Graph concept} $\C_k$, related to the {\sc $k$-Colorability} search problem, is defined as follows: instances are graphs $G$, and solutions are (proper) $k$-colorings of $G$.
-Two colorings are adjacent if and only if they differ in exactly one vertex.
-Note however that in general there may be more than one natural way to define the adjacency relation.
+The above situation can be modeled as follows.
+A {\em solution graph concept} $\SSS$ is obtained by defining a set of {\em instances}, {\em solutions} for these instances, and a (symmetric) {\em adjacency relation} between pairs of solutions.
+For every instance $G$ of the problem, this gives a {\em solution graph}~$\SSS(G)$, also called a {\em reconfiguration graph}, which has as node set all solutions of $G$, with edges as defined by some given adjacency relation (if $G$ has no solutions, then $\SSS(G)$ is the empty graph).
+The adjacency relation usually represents a smallest possible change ({\em reconfiguration move}) between two solutions of the same instance.
+For example, the well-known {\em $k$-Color Graph concept} $\C_k$, related to the {\sc $k$-Coloring} search problem, is defined as follows: instances are graphs $G$, and solutions are (proper) $k$-colorings of $G$.
+Two $k$-colorings are adjacent nodes in the reconfiguration graph $\C_k(G)$ if and only if they differ in exactly one vertex of $G$.
+In general there may be more than one natural way to define the adjacency relation.